Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/discussions-starting.md

 ### How Can I Ensure Someone is Notified of a New Message in a Discussion?

 There are subjects where you need the attention of particular people.
-To make sure they are notified for each new message in a topic, you can...
+To make sure they receive notifications for each new message in a topic, you can use the *Notify* option upon creating a new topic.

+> A screenshot showing where the Notify feature is located

+>[!NOTE] **Notifying limitations.** You can only notify users who are part of the team or project where the topic is created.
+You can't add the emails of users external to the team/project.

 When you want to make sure *you* are notified of new messages, you need to navigate to a chosen topic, open it and change the button on top to *Following*.

-### How Can I Manage Members in a Discussion?

-Members of a discussion are the users, who have both reading and writing permissions for the topics in a discussion.
-Usually owners and members of a team have these permissions for discussions concerning the team or its projects.
-Team viewers have only reading permissions, unless they are owners or members of a project inside the team - then they can participate in this project's discussions.

-To manage the members of a discussion...
+You will start receiving notifications in the *Notification* center.

+> A screenshot with the location of the Following button

+If you have missed the opportunity to keep others notified when creating the topic, you can always use the **@mention** (use the *@ sign* and start typing the username).
+The mentioned users or teams will be notified about your message, but will not receive any further notifications for new messages unless they opt to *follow* the topic.

+>[!NOTE] **Auto following.** Each time you answer a topic, you will start automatically following it.
+This means you will receive notifications for all new answers until you explicitly unfollow the topic.

 ### Deleting vs Unfollowing a Topic